Types of VR

 Medical

-VR can be used to create 3D interactive models of organ systems or entire bodies from computer scans so students or surgeons can understand exactly how things fit together, can see where a problem may lie, or better plan a procedure prior to the actual operation.
+VR can be used to create 3D interactive models of organ systems or entire bodies from computer scans, so students can understand exactly how things fit together, and surgeons can better understand where a problem may lie, helping to plan a procedure prior to the actual operation.

 Architecture & Design